-- To increase chances of wildlife sighting, as part of your Banff Winter itinerary, add a wildlife tour.
+- To increase the chances of wildlife sightings, as part of your Banff Winter itinerary, add a wildlife tour.
 These tours are organized and they last 3-5 hours, led by a trained guide.
-Also includes hotel pick up and drop-off, so a perfect addition to your winter break.
+Also includes hotel pick-up and drop-off, so a perfect addition to your winter break.
 Book your Wildlife Tour here

 Check out the optimum time for viewing northern lights in Banff here – Aurora Watch

 26. Visit Lake Louise and enjoy an afternoon tea

 Lots of things to do and see in and around Lake Louise in winter.
 But first, enjoy a wonderful afternoon tea at the iconic Fairmont Chateau Lake Louise, and take in the breathtaking beauty of this stunning lake.

 The Fairmont Chateau Lake Louise offers a traditional Tea Afternoon which includes a three-tier stand with sandwiches, scones, finger desserts, and an assortment of teas.

 The traditional afternoon tea is served in the gorgeous Lakeview Lounge with views of the majestic Victoria Glacier.

 During winter months, you can enjoy your tea with amazing festive treats and watch as snow falls softly outside.

 27. Lake Louise Winter Activities – Ski, Ice Tubing, Dog Sledging